Stream Explorers is a new community science project featuring aquatic insects and what they can tell us about wildlife habitat and water quality.

 With respect to COVID-19, please stay safe by following these precautions from the Maine Center for Disease Control.
 Your biggest risks are probably stopping for gas or a snack rather than wading in the stream to search for insects.

-We will focus initially on 30 to 40 streams in the Sebago Lake watershed and south of the watershed that have not been surveyed recently by DEP.
+We focused initially on 30 to 40 streams in the Sebago Lake watershed and south of the watershed that had not been surveyed recently by DEP.
+We will continue to survey these streams in 2022, as well as add additional locations across southern Maine.
 This ties in nicely with goals of the Portland Water District to keep the water supply for nearly 200,000 Mainers clean, and will help DEP cover an area of the state for which they have little data.
 Starting with the Sebago Lake watershed will also provide an excellent opportunity to learn about the connection between the health of these streams and the health of Casco Bay.
-You can find a map and list of those streams here (coming soon!).

 Who else currently surveys Maine streams for aquatic insects?